 The variables in this namespace control the response time collector plugin.
 This is a performance logging plugin that is used to integrate Orbix with Enterprise Management Systems, such as IBM Tivoli.
 The collector plugin periodically harvests data from the response time logger and request counter plugins and logs the results.

-The it_response_time_collector variables include the following:

-- period

-- filename

-- system_logging_enabled

-- syslog_appID

-- server-id

-period

-period specifies the response time period.
+The it_response_time_collector variables include the following: • period • filename • system_logging_enabled • syslog_appID • server-id period period specifies the response time period.
 If you not specify a response time, this defaults to 60 seconds.
-For example:

-'''

-plugins:it_response_time_collector:period = "90";

-'''

-filename

-filename specifies the filename used to log performance data.
-For example:

-''' plugins:it_response_time_collector:filename = "/var/log/my_app/perf_logs/treasury_app.log"; '''

-system_logging_enabled

-system_logging_enabled specifies if the collector logs to a syslog daemon or Windows event log.
-Values are true or false.

-plugins:it_response_time_collector:system_logging_enabled = "true";

-syslog_appID

-syslog_appid specifies an application name that is prepended to all syslog messages, for example:

-plugins:it_response_time_collector:syslog_appID = "treasury"; If you do not specify an ID, the default is iona.

-server-id

-server-id specifies a server ID that will be reported in your log messages.
+For example: plugins:it_response_time_collector:period = "90"; filename filename specifies the filename used to log performance data.
+For example: plugins:it_response_time_collector:filename = "/var/log/my_app/perf_logs/treasury_app.log"; system_logging_ena abled system_logging_enabled specifies if the collector logs to a syslog daemon or Windows event log.
+Values are true or false. plugins:it_response_time_collector:system_logging_enabled = "true"; syslog_appID syslog_appID specifies an application name that is prepended to all syslog messages, for example: plugins:it_response_time_collector:syslog_appID = "treasury"; If you do not specify an ID, the default is iona. server-id server-id specifies a server ID that will be reported in your log messages.
+This server ID is particularly useful in the case where server-id specifies a server ID that will be reported in your log messages.
 This server ID is particularly useful in the case where the server is a replica that forms part of a cluster.
 In a cluster, the server ID enables management tools to recognize log messages from different replica instances.
-You can configure a server ID as follows:

-plugins:it_response_time_collector:server-id = "Locator-1"; This setting is optional; and if omitted, the server ID defaults to the ORB name of the server.
+You can configure a server ID as follows: plugins:it_response_time_collector:server-id = "Locator-1"; This setting is optional; and if omitted, the server ID defaults to the ORB name of the server.
 In a cluster, each replica must have this value set to a unique value to enable sensible analysis of the generated performance logs.

-plugins:it_security_service

-- domain_list

-- HOSTNAME

-- init_at_startup_list

-- default_domain

-domain_list

-domain_list specifies the realms in this domain.
-The default values are ["DEFAULT", "FILE"].

-HOSTNAME

-HOSTNAME specifies the name of the class which implements user defined realms.
-For example:

-init_at_startup_list

-init_at_startup_list specifies the realms which are initialized at startup.
-The default values are ["DEFAULT", "FILE"].

-default_domain

-default_domain specifies the default realm if one is not selected in the web.xml file.
-The default value is "DEFAULT".

-plugins:file_security_domain

-- file_list - file_name

-file_list

-file_list specifies the list of files for FILE (technical) realm.
-The default value is ["ASP"].

-file_name

-file_name specifies the location of the file, for example: